jumpingjoy/watchnationpro/apple-watch-6-review.md

 Features such as Barometer, Altimeter, Emergency charging, Daylight tracking, Rugged Strap, Weather, Compass, Follow routes are very helpful in outdoor activities such as hiking, mountaineering, biking to deal with environmental issues.

 ## How does it work?
-Apple Watch Series 6 comes from the well-known brand of Apple loaded with sensible features for women.
+Apple Watch Series 6 comes from the well-known brand Apple, loaded with sensible features for women.
 <!--Insert  1 Youtube Video here-->

 ## Where can I buy this product?